Stefy-M/NBA-Teamulator/README.md

 ## Personal Project

-- The idea of this web app is to simulate a game of pickup based on players chosen for each time.
+- The idea of this web app is to simulate a game of pickup basketball based on players chosen for each team.